-- 3.4.3.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annexes 4 and 12 of the TM. - 3.4.3.2 The study area for the air quality impact assessment shall be defined by a distance of 500 metres from the boundary of the Project site, with consideration to be extended to include major existing, planned and committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
-The assessment shall include the existing, committed and planned sensitive receivers within the study area.
-The sensitive receivers shall also include the planned sensitive receivers within the Project site.
-The assessment shall also take into account the impacts of emission sources from nearby concurrent projects, if any.
-The assessment shall be based on the best available information at the time of the assessment.
+- June 2013 - 3.4.3.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM. - 3.4.3.2 The study area for the air quality impact assessment shall be defined by a distance of 500 metres from the boundary of the Project site, with consideration to be extended to include major existing, planned and committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
+The assessment shall include the existing, committed and planned sensitive receivers within the study area as well as areas where air quality may be potentially affected by the Project.
+The sensitive receivers shall include those at Victoria Shanghai Academy, HK Juvenile Care Centre, Po Chong Wan Industrial Area as well as the existing Ocean Park etc. The Applicant shall assess the air quality impact arising from the construction activities at the Project site.
+The Applicant shall also state clearly the transportation routings and the frequency of the construction trucks involved and propose appropriate measures to reduce potential nuisance caused by construction truck movements. - 3.4.3.3 The Applicant shall justify in the EIA report the decision on the need for an air quality impact assessment on any potential air emission sources arising from the operation of the Project and the road traffic induced by operation of the Project.
+If an air quality impact assessment of road traffic induced by operation of the Project is needed, the sensitive receivers shall also include those at Broadview Court, Nam Long Hospital, South Wave Court, the planned development on Wong Chuk Hang Station Depot and Pao Yue Kong Swimming Pool etc. The assessment shall also take into account the impacts of emission sources from nearby concurrent projects, if any.
+The assessment shall be based on the best available information at the time of the assessment. - 3.4.3.4 The air quality impact assessment shall follow the detailed technical requirements given in Appendix A.